 All over the place, and I don’t claim to provide a comprehensive list.
 Generally useful sites that you should know: H-Net’s job guide; jobs.ac.uk; the Oxford Gazette; and the Cambridge Reporter.
-The Academic Jobs Wiki is also a useful resource.
+(The Academic Jobs Wiki is also a useful, if often depressing, resource; I’d recommend avoiding it as much as possible.)
 All do also publish info on postdocs; Oxbridge postdocs start getting advertised in August, and the Gazette and Reporter are published weekly, so keep checking for updates.
 Postdocs are not in the advertisements section of the Gazette; they’re under ‘appointments’.
 It’s not a bad idea, additionally, to subscribe to the relevant H-Net mailing lists for your field; they often post jobs outside North America that are not listed on the H-Net job guide.
-If you do languages, you will also want to look at the MLA job lists (I believe your department needs to subscribe to this; the CMS used to, and probably still does: ask Grace, or Suzanne); and if you’re a Latinist, you might want to contact someone in Classics to see if they can help you find resources (Classics departments do hire medievalists).
+If you do languages, you will also want to look at the MLA job lists (I believe your department needs to subscribe to this); and if you’re a Latinist, you might want to contact someone in Classics to see if they can help you find resources (Classics departments do occasionally hire medievalists).
 Note that I haven’t given any information about postdocs outside North America and Europe, since these are the continents where most of the research on medieval Europe is conducted; if you do something interdisciplinary or having to do with non-European regions (for example, European colonies in sixteenth-century; the crusades; Marco Polo), you might well find opportunities in the relevant countries outside Europe and North America.
 You might, in addition, want to look at Australia, New Zealand, and South Africa, as places where there are scholars active in studying European history; this is particularly the case for Australia, where the University of Sydney has a good Centre for Medieval Studies.
 Furthermore, it might be useful to search outside what you think of as your main field (e.g. medieval studies, history, a particular language), and look at major departments in cognate fields; sometimes the fellowships come in unlikely places (so, for example, economic historians can find fellowships in economics departments, even in cases where those departments have no one working on the middle ages; art historians might find money in a design school; and don’t forget places like MIT and Caltech, both of which have good humanities departments and lots of money).

 I’m afraid that while I do periodically update the site with information about postdocs that I did not earlier know about, I do not have the time to check every link and all the information about salaries and length of tenure and so on, so please do bear in mind that what is given below is a guideline only.
-All salaries given below were accurate at the time I first compiled this website, and in the respective local currency; these things do change, as do the urls for the websites, so even if the links are dead, use google: the postdocs will probably still be there.
+All salaries given below were accurate at the time I first compiled this website (2008/9), and in the respective local currency; these things do change, as do the urls for the websites, so even if the links are dead, use google: the postdocs will probably still be there.
 DEADLINES CHANGE!
-I’ve given the dates from when I last checked, but only as a general guideline: do check the websites well before the dates I’ve given here.
+The dates here are from when I last checked, but only as a general guideline; I do not have the time to update all of these details regularly.
+So do check the websites well before the dates I’ve given here.
 Some have online applications only; some have paper applications only; some accept either.
 And once more, the application procedures do change: use the stuff below as a general guide, not as gospel truth.
 Note that the information below is only for long-term fellowships of one year or more.
 There are, in addition, many short-term research grants you can get for anything from a month to a year (many at major research libraries in North America and elsewhere with prominent medieval collections, such as the Beinecke Library at Yale, which also occasionally has long-term fellowships, or the Newberry Library in Chicago), some of which you will be able to find from the links below; I have, however, made no attempt to give details on these in any systematic fashion.

 For Canadians or Canadian permanent residents, SSHRC offers postdoctoral fellowships of up to two years, currently $38,000 per year with a research allowance of up to $5,000.
 You do need to get letters from a ‘supervisor’ at your host institution, as well as from the department chair there, and two other referees.
 The deadline is currently mid-October; everything has to be done online (this includes references: warn the more old-fashioned or Luddite profs you’re going to ask well in advance).
 These may be held in Canada or abroad; if you have a PhD from outside Canada, the SSHRC postdoc is tenable only in Canada.
 You are eligible for three years after completing the PhD.

-SSHRC has now also introduced the Banting Postdoctoral Fellowships programme (I am grateful to Mareike Neuhaus for passing on this information); this gives you $70,000 per year for two years, and you require your host institution to be fully committed to your research programme.
+SSHRC has now also introduced the Banting Postdoctoral Fellowships programme; this gives you $70,000 per year for two years, and you require your host institution to be fully committed to your research programme.
 These will not normally be granted for tenure at the same university where you completed your doctorate; Canadians as well as non-Canadians may apply, within three years of completing the PhD, to start the fellowship within four years of completing the PhD.
 Non-Canadians and Canadians who completed their doctoral work outside Canada must hold their fellowships at Canadian universities; Canadians who completed a doctorate at a Canadian university may hold a fellowship abroad, though the number of fellowships to be given for tenure outside Canada is to be restricted.

-Four Canadian universities offer Izaak Walton Memorial Killam Postdoctoral Fellowships, funded by the Killam Trusts.
+Four Canadian universities offer Izaak Walton Memorial Killam Postdoctoral Fellowships.
 These are currently worth $46,000 per year plus a research allowance of $4,000 to $6,000; they are tenable for two years and must commence within two years of completing a PhD, and offered in any discipline (sciences included).
 The institutions are the University of Alberta; UBC; the University of Calgary; and Dalhousie University.
 At all of them, you do need to identify a faculty ‘supervisor’ beforehand.
 Deadlines vary between universities, but are generally late November or December.

 Also in Canada: